At Woodlands International College, we pride ourselves on providing an education suited to the next generation:

 Fun Days

 ‘All work and no play’ has the potential to make school a dull place.
 Not so at Woodlands, where we intersperse our Academic calendar with fun days such as the Woodlands Birthday Picnic on International Wetland Day.
-Our Birthday celebrations see the students enjoying picnic baskets on the lawns adjacent to and overlooking our unique wetlands.
+Our Birthday celebrations see the students enjoying picnic baskets on the lawns adjacent to and overlooking our unique wetland.
 Students and teachers alike embrace the days of dressing up according to chosen themes throughout the year, adding a spirit of laughter and amusement.
 Being able to dress up as your favourite book character or to add a pirate theme dress-up to a geography activity adds exponentially to the learning experience.